DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/creating-spice-config-files-in-spiceql.md

 4. Test by creating a new gtest running `utils::listMissionKernels` and manually confirming that all kernels are accounted for.
 Look at FunctionalTestsSpiceQueries.cpp for some examples.
 5. Add new config files to CMakeLists.txt's SPICEQL_CONFIG_FILES variable to make sure they get installed.

-!!!
-Warning "Software In Beta"
-    As this library is a work in progress, testing these queries isn't 100% figured out, In the long term, we will test against ISIS's kernel search and make sure we get the response.